nylas-samples/scheduler-v3-code-samples/react/scheduler-editor-custom-auth/README.md

 - **Node.js** (v12 or later)
 - **npm** or **yarn** for package management
 - **Nylas API Access Token**: You need an access token from Nylas.
-You can obtain this by signing up for a Nylas account and creating an application.
+Refer to the [docs](https://developer.nylas.com/docs/v3/auth/hosted-oauth-accesstoken/#make-authorization-request). **Note:** The access token should be generated from the same origin where the components are integrated.

 ### Installation